-Up to $10M in funding is directed toward all three existing program areas: Core Technology Research, Product Development, and U.S. Manufacturing.
+A total of up to $10.5M in funding is directed toward all three existing R&D program areas: Core Technology Research, Product Development, and U.S. Manufacturing.

 A Comprehensive Program